fireship-io/fireship.io/content/lessons/async-form-validation-in-firebase-enforce-uniqueness/index.md

 ## Async Username Validator

 First, take a close look at this interface - it gives us the signature that a custom validator must follow.
-It's a function that takes a form control as it's argument, then returns a error object if INVALID or null if VALID.
+It's a function that takes a form control as it's argument, then returns an error object if INVALID or null if VALID.

 ```typescript